0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Know you're semi-solid gold
 ```

-- Semi solid gold means jewelry that has a partially hollow interior.
-Here it could be a metaphor for how trauma can make someone feel like they lost a part of themselves leaving them feeling “partially hollow”
-- The abuser, as stated earlier, removed the meaning from his life and removed everything he had to the point he does not know who he is anymore.
+Here, semi-solid gold refers to jewelry that has a partially hollow interior.
+It is a metaphor for how trauma can make someone feel like they lost a part of themselves and are not truly whole anymore.
+This ties back to [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Part 3 Denial|Part 3]], where the abuser removed the meaning from his life and destroyed his social connections in order to gain control.
-- Gold, being a desirable look, prob relates to how he looks okay on the outside, but he has nothing left on the inside.

 ```ad-quote
 title: **revisited** 6:1:2-3
 The way she used to touch you
 Made you feel so old
 ```

 - Referring to pedophilia
 - First time that it is established that there is a significant age gap and that this is actually statutory rape